Lightspark

-Lightspark is a free and open-source SWF player released under the terms of the GNU Lesser General Public License (LGPL) version 3.
+Lightspark is a free and open-source Adobe Flash (SWF) player released under the terms of the GNU Lesser General Public License (LGPL) version 3.

 Features

 Lightspark supports most of ActionScript 3.0 and has an NPAPI plug-in.
-It will fall back on Gnash, a free SWF player on ActionScript 1.0 and 2.0 (AVM1) code.
+Though it has some support for it, it will fall back on Gnash, a free SWF player, on ActionScript 1.0 and 2.0 (AVM1) code.

-Lightspark supports OpenGL-based rendering and LLVM-based ActionScript execution and uses OpenGL shaders (GLSL).
-The player is compatible with H.264 Flash videos on YouTube.
+Lightspark supports OpenGL-based rendering and uses OpenGL shaders (GLSL).
+The player is compatible with H.264 Flash Videos such as those on YouTube.

 Portability

 The Lightspark player is completely portable.
 It has been successfully built on Ubuntu 11.04 (Natty Narwhal) on PowerPC, x86, ARM and AMD64 architectures.
 Lightspark has a Win32 branch for Microsoft Visual Studio and introduced a Mozilla-compatible plug-in for Windows in version 0.5.3.
-Since then, the project hasn't seen any official Windows release, but newer versions are continuously built and made available through Jenkins.